 - And ultimately, we connect with our own basic goodness, our awakened Buddha nature.

-What is the Path of Meditation and Mahāmudrā?
+What Is the Path of Meditation and Mahāmudrā?

 Buddhist teachings include 84,000 varieties.
 These include the foundational Theravāda traditions, the Mahāyāna sūtra traditions, and the Vajrayāna lineages.
 And all of these teach a variety of meditation techniques.
-In this course, Phakchok Rinpoche encourages students to take up the practice of Mahāmudrā meditation.
+In this program, Phakchok Rinpoche encourages students to take up the practice of Mahāmudrā meditation.

 And why should we do that?
 In a recent teaching, Rinpoche observed: